Title: Section 405.21 - Perinatal services

 (iii) Evaluation of the patient's condition and need for intensive care services shall be conducted in accordance with standardized risk assessment criteria based on generally accepted standards of practice which shall be adopted in writing and implemented uniformly throughout the perinatal service.

-(iv) Level II, Level III and RPC perinatal care services shall maintain a nursing staff that is appropriately trained and adequate in size to provide specialized care to distressed mothers and infants.
-The number of patient care staff on duty during any shift shall reflect the volume and nature of patient services being provided during that shift.
+(iv) Level II, Level III and RPC perinatal care services shall maintain a nursing staff in accordance with the annual clinical staffing plan established under paragraph (8) of subdivision (a) of section 405.5 of this Title that is appropriately trained and adequate in size to provide specialized care to distressed patients.
+The number of patient care staff on duty during any shift shall reflect the volume and acuity of patient services being provided during that shift.

 (v) An RPC shall: